heartcombo/simple_form/README.md

 end
 ```

-If needed, you can namespace your custom inputs in a module and tell **SimpleForm** to look for
+If needed, you can namespace your custom inputs in a module and tell **Simple Form** to look for
-their definition in this module.
+their definitions in this module.
 This can avoid conflicts with other form libraries (like Formtastic) that look up
 the global context to find inputs definition too.

 ```ruby